 Your ideal body weight is largely based on your height.
-Even petite women can use their height to determine their ideal body weight.
+Even petite women can use their height to calculate their ideal body weight.
 However, it's also established by your body frame, which falls into one of three categories: small, medium and large.
 From there, you should also determine your body mass index, a measurement of body composition, as well as your body fat percentage.
-Both of these numbers help clarify whether you're underweight, normal weight, overweight or obese.
+Both of these numbers are used to categorize weights as underweight, healthy, overweight or obesity.

 Body frame is determined by wrist circumference.
 Women under the height of 5 feet 2 inches tall are considered small-framed with a wrist that measures less than 5 1/2 inches and large-framed with a wrist more than 5 3/4 inches, notes the National Institutes of Health.
 Women between 5 feet 2 inches and 5 feet 5 inches have a small frame with a wrist of less than 6 inches and a large frame with a wrist over 6 1/4 inches.

 Regardless of your height, an ideal body mass index of a woman is anywhere between 18.5 and 24.9, advises MayoClinic.com.
 By using your height in inches and weight in pounds, you can easily establish this number.
 Multiply your weight by 703, divide this number by your height and then divide it again by your height.
 A woman who is 5 feet 4 inches tall and weighs 132 lbs. has a body mass index of 22.6.
 If this same woman was 108 lbs., she'd have a BMI of 18.5.
 Both of these numbers fall within the healthy range for body mass index.